 AirDrop uses a Bluetooth-like connection between two iPhones or other Apple products to share all types of stuff.
 The biggest reason why AirDrop is so popular amongst Apple users is its speed.
 AirDrop is both very fast and very easy to use.

-But many parents are unaware that AirDrop even exists and spend a lot of extra time trying to send pictures to their families and friends through email and text messages.
-For reasons I don’t get, many people are confused on how exactly to use AirDrop.
-My friends and I regularly show our parents how to access control center and find airdrop.
+Many people are confused on how exactly to use AirDrop.
+My friends and I regularly show our parents how to access the control center and find AirDrop.
 We tell them it’s a much easier way to share photos, especially when on the go.
 But it usually ends with parents nodding their heads as if trying to understand a new language.

 We believe that anyone can learn how to use AirDrop in just a few minutes or less.
 It’s the best way to share almost anything between Apple devices and Macs!